In this document

 We are sometimes asked why Apache Software License 2.0 is the preferred license for Android.
 For userspace (that is, non-kernel) software, we do in fact prefer ASL2.0 (and similar licenses like BSD, MIT, etc.) over other licenses such as LGPL.

 Android is about freedom and choice.
-The purpose of Android is promote openness in the mobile world, but we don't believe it's possible to predict or dictate all the uses to which people will want to put our software.
+The purpose of Android is promote openness in the mobile world, and we don't believe it's possible to predict or dictate all the uses to which people will want to put our software.
 So, while we encourage everyone to make devices that are open and modifiable, we don't believe it is our place to force them to do so.
-Using LGPL libraries would often force them to do so.
+Using LGPL libraries would often force them to do just that.

 Here are some of our specific concerns: